clayfreeman/pubkey.sh/app/README.md

    that is flexible enough to work across multiple database platforms).
  * Probably other things too that haven't been thought of...
  * Investigate supposedly broken sessions.
+ * Find a different way to redirect & present message.